basile-bron/Title-clickbait-detection/README.md

 'real_data/GoogleNews-vectors-negative300.bin' Is available here [here](https://github.com/mmihaltz/word2vec-GoogleNews-vectors)

-## Dataset

-This repository uses a dataset of 5000

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details